betspot.zone logo

 Saint George, also known as the Warrior Saint, is one of the most popular saints in the Christian tradition.
 He is venerated in both the Catholic and Orthodox Churches, in addition to being revered in other religions, such as Candomblé, where he is syncretized with the orisha Ogum.
 Associated with a military figure from the 3rd century AD, Saint George is known for his unwavering courage and faith, symbolized by the legend of the confrontation with the dragon, where he defeated the creature to save a princess and her city.
 His devotion as protector against evil and intercessor in battle is celebrated in festivities around the world, especially on April 23, his liturgical day.

-The Pink Dolphin is a legend of Brazilian folklore
+The legend of Saci-Pererê is an important part of Brazilian folklore

-Cuca is an important figure in Brazilian folklore
+The legend of Saci-Pererê is an important part of Brazilian folklore